So, your first task is to identify all the potential authors of a work. An author is someone who contributes copyrightable expression to the work.

 No matter how many collaborators, the work will only be a jointly owned work if the collaborators intended, at the time of creation, that their contributions would be joined into a unified whole and that they would be joint authors.
 Many times collaborators agree on the first point, but they really haven't thought about the second point.
 Because intent to be a joint author is subjective, it's quite likely that different collaborators have different ideas about this, if they've thought about it at all.
 This makes intent an excellent issue to bring up for discussion at the beginning of a project.
 Often there is a primary author and others whose roles are not as great.
-It is especially important for primary authors to think about the question of whether the resulting work will be hers alone, or jointly owned with everyone else, and convey her thoughts on the matter early on.
+It is especially important for primary authors to think about the question of whether the resulting work will be theirs alone, or jointly owned with everyone else, and convey their thoughts on the matter early on.
 It is even better to document such discussions in an agreement of some kind, even a very informal one.

 Has the author conveyed away any of his rights?

 There are many reasons why an author might transfer all or part of his rights.
 The first one that comes to most peoples' minds is the transfer of copyright to a publisher as a condition of formal publication.
 But there are many others.

 On the other hand, a research funder or institution may require that the author retain a non-exclusive right to deposit her work to a public-access repository.
 In such a case, a subsequent transfer of the author's copyright to a publisher would not convey the right that the author had retained.
 In other words, the publisher would take the copyright, subject to the pre-existing right that the author was required to retain by their research funder.